 JEDD AND TODD WIDER

-Jedd and Todd Wider have also directed and produced the critically acclaimed God Knows Where I Am, which has won numerous awards, was widely distributed theatrically and was nationally broadcast by PBS and Netflix, as well as festival favorites, To The Edge of the Sky and The Winds of Downhill.
+Jedd and Todd Wider have also directed and produced the critically acclaimed and Emmy Award winning God Knows Where I Am, which has won numerous awards, was widely distributed theatrically and was nationally broadcast by PBS and Netflix, as well as festival favorites, To The Edge of the Sky and The Winds of Downhill.

 In 2011, Todd Wider and Jedd Wider were each nominated by the Producers Guild of America for Outstanding Producer of Documentary Theatrical Motion Pictures.

 The Wider’s commitment to social justice through film has been and remains informed by their respective professional endeavors.